I am a MAID provider. It’s the most meaningful—and maddening—work I do. Here's why. - Macleans.ca

 As the head of UHN’S MAID program, I oversaw hundreds of cases.
 I also personally provided MAID numerous times.
 I can’t tell you how many, because I don’t keep track.
 They’re not trophies—this is usual care.
 I see a lot of death: 60 per cent of my patient population in routine clinical care die.
 I don’t keep track of how I help them die, whether by MAID or my regular psychosocial care.

 Being a MAID provider requires what I call exquisite professionalism: my personal values shouldn’t matter when it comes to how I assess a patient for MAID.
 Having said that, my opinion is that we shouldn’t be providing MAID for mental disorders—and more broadly than that, for chronic illness.
 I don’t think death should be society’s solution for all forms of suffering.
-Society needs to decide what types of suffering are appropriate to respond to with MAID.
-If someone is suffering because they can’t afford housing, do we think that death is the appropriate solution for that?
-If your suffering is because you can’t afford your medication, or other structural vulnerabilities, is that a good reason for MAID?
+Society needs to agree on what types of suffering are appropriate to respond to with MAID.
+If someone is suffering primarily because they can’t afford housing rather than directly from a qualifying medical condition, do we think that death is the appropriate solution for that?
+If your suffering is because you can’t afford your medication, or other structural vulnerabilities only indirectly related to a medical condition, is that a good reason for MAID?
 I personally think this is the medicalization of suffering, but I’m a servant of my country, and I will do what the public mandate demands.
 I’m just not sure we have that mandate.

 READ: Thousands of patients.
 No help.
 Meet the lone family doctor of Verona, Ontario.

-I’m also concerned that the law itself is missing crucial safeguards for patients.
+I also find it maddening that the law itself is missing crucial safeguards for patients.
 The original MAID law stipulated, among other requirements, that a patient’s natural death has to be “reasonably foreseeable.”
 In 2021, this condition was successfully challenged in a court case, which created a second MAID track for people with serious and chronic (but not life-threatening) illness.
 This year, the law was set to expand to include patients whose sole reason for seeking MAID is mental illness.
 The government just announced that it would seek a one-year delay in the expansion to allow more time to prepare the health-care system.
 The delay was the right move.
 I’m part of a team developing guidelines and training for practitioners, and we need the time to finalize and disseminate this.
 This information and training wasn’t available in 2021, and I think this is the reason there have been some problematic cases.

 The stakes are higher when you give MAID to someone who wouldn’t otherwise die.
 I was on call recently and was consulted to see a patient admitted to the hospital for chronic pain.
 This patient has a complex medical and psychiatric history, significant trauma and a lot of psychosocial vulnerability.
 They are lonely.
 The patient was told there is nothing further that could be done for their pain, and so they asked to apply for MAID.